Timing versus time in the market seems to be a popular discussion, or in some cases, debate. Investors can fall into two camps.

 You won’t get caught up in the hype

 Patience and simplicity are the most valuable investing virtues for the long run.
-Consistently adding to your portfolio over time leads to growth, compounding returns and allows you to ride out market corrections.
+Consistently adding to your portfolio over time leads to growth, compounding returns, and allows you to ride out market corrections.

 When you’ve committed to the buy and hold mentality, you’re far less likely to be swayed into making a rash financial decision based on emotion.

 Oh and the caveat I mentioned earlier… If your investment suffers a significant loss due to unforeseen circumstances, then you can and should review the investment.
 If you decide that it is a bad investment, you should exit and move your money into something else.
+I show you how to do that in Investing Bootcamp too!!

 What camp are you in; timing the market or time in the market?
 Let me know in the comments below.